 But it's a hell of an offer.

-Uh and Trump seems to have rejected it.
+And Trump seems to have rejected it.

 They don't do it right.

-They just throw the F bombs in podcasts, whereas when he throws one in, it's the perfect application.
+They just throw the F-bombs in podcasts, whereas when he throws one in, it's the perfect application.

 That's not just a good use of a swear term.

-That that's a whole different level.
+That's a whole different level.

-That that is making sure that you know that he means that, and if there's one thing you're gonna pay attention to, it's that.
+That is making sure that you know that he means that.

-You're gonna pay attention to my F-bomb.
+You're going to pay attention to my F-bomb.

 They don't want to fuck with us.